ChronesDevelopers/Lunix/README.md

 # Lunix
-An Internal Minecraft Hack Client by CXCubeHD
+An Internal Minecraft Hack by CXCubeHD